CULTIVATING CONNECTIONS TO SAVE LIVES

 Claire's Community is a youth violence prevention and mentor training program.
 This collaboration between #BeMoreLikeClaire and The Willow Domestic Violence Center trains adults to recognize the signs of an unhealthy relationship, listen, support, and educate those in an unhealthy relationship so they can navigate safely out of it.
-Claire's Community might have saved Claire's life.
-We hope it will make a difference, and the ripple effects will save and protect many more.
+Claire's Community will make a difference, and the ripple effects will save and protect many more.

 Know the definition and statistics of teen dating violence